helagro/Applied-IoT/README.md

 > img

+The data screen

+> img

+The settings screen is used for specifying the url of the server.
+It should be in the format http://YOUR_SERVER_IP:3000

+> img

 The automations screen displays all created automations.
 On a large screen, it displays most of the details of it, otherwise just a list of their names.
 Each item is clickable, and will take you to a page for editing them.
 There is also a plus button in the bottom right corner, allowing the user to create a new automation, taking them to the the same editing page but for a new item instead.

-> img

-The settings screen is used for specifying the url of the server.
-It should be in the format http://YOUR_SERVER_IP:3000

 > img